stats-ICCAT/iccat.pub.maps/README.md

   geom_sf(
-    ATLANTIC_OCEAN_SF,       # Adds the ICCAT competence area simple feature mapping = aes(),         # with no data-specific aesthetics fill = "transparent",    # a transparent fill color = "darkgrey"       # and a dark grey outline ) + map.coordinates_sf(target_crs = CRS_EQUIDISTANT) # Forces the coordinate system to CRS to ensure all layers are displayed
+    ATLANTIC_OCEAN_SF,       # Adds the ICCAT competence area simple feature mapping = aes(),         # with no data-specific aesthetics fill = "transparent",    # a transparent fill color color = "darkgrey"       # and a dark grey outline color ) + map.coordinates_sf(target_crs = CRS_EQUIDISTANT) # Forces the coordinate system to CRS to ensure all layers are displayed